-A sober queer zinester offers a Winter to-do list you won’t mind pushing through
+A sober queer zinester offers a winter to-do list you won’t mind crossing off one by one.

 I like winter.
 I like the sharp cold and snow when it’s not wet or salty.
 But I know winter is ruinous on many people in my personal and community life.
 Here are some tips to help ease the impact during the season.

-2. Journal every day.
+2. Journal Journal every day.
 Write your thoughts.
 Write about your feelings.
 Write without filtering or editing.

 3. Host a weekly or monthly dinner with your friends that roams between places each time.
 Let each person ask a question for everyone to go around and answer.
 Non-alcoholic mulled apple cider is easy to spice and warms the spirit.